Reviewed by Dr. Chad Gilliam PA

 Frequently Asked Questions

-Semaglutide should not be taken with other GLP-1 receptor agonists or insulin.
+Semaglutide + cyanocobalamin should not be taken with other GLP-1 receptor agonists or insulin.
 It’s essential to talk to your healthcare provider about any medications you are taking before starting semaglutide.

 Before starting sermorelin treatment, inform your doctor about all medications and supplements, including vitamins, you are taking.
 Sermorelin may interact with other medications, such as: